To what extend should you always listen to your clients?

 Ensure people know their contribution

-Most of us get what we want on a daily basis.
-We never need to think why something happens exactly as we expect.
-Do your clients always get the seamless experience they want?
-Do you continuously eliminate friction?
+In our private lives most of us get what we want on a daily basis.
+We hardly ever need to think about why something happens exactly as we expect.
+Clients typically want a similar seamless experience.
+You shall make their lives simple and easy, and continuously eliminate any friction in the delivery of your product or service.

-Everyone serves the client, directly or indirectly.
-Your actions affect others.
-It can be difficult to get teams understand how to collaborate serving clients.
-Do all of your people understand how they contribute to the client experience?
+Everyone impacts the client experience, directly or indirectly.
+Your own actions affect others.
+It is critical that your people understand how they contribute to the client experience.
+But it can be difficult to get teams understand how to collaborate serving clients.
+You shall therefore involve them as early as possible.

 -